-Many children say they are bullied at school.
+Many children experience bullying at school.
 Bullying can be very distressing to children and worrying for parents.
-It can impact on children’s learning at school and the worst cases may lead to truancy, school refusal or mental health problems.
+It can impact on children’s learning at school and in the the worst cases may lead to truancy, school refusal or mental health problems.

 What is bullying?